 Risk Management (Avoiding Common AI Pitfalls)

 AI introduces risks that can impact accuracy, compliance, or user trust.
-Identifying these risks early helps agencies build safeguards into the system.
+Identifying these risks early helps agencies build safeguards into the system as part of an AI business plan.

 Key risks include: